ESutton567/pands-project/README.md

  * the ```info``` command output a concise summary of the data set<sup>15</sup>

 ~~~
-# create a text file to ouptut a summary of the variables
+# create a text file to output a summary of the variables
 print('Summary statistics for each variable (cm) in the Iris Dataset:\n', file=open('irisVariablesSummary.txt', 'w'))
 # append a stats summary of the variables
 summary_all = iris_data.describe()